cod-e-ash/RPGAutoScreen/README.md

 # RPG Auto Screen Generator

 This is part of my **`RPG Utils`** series to help overcome some of the day-to-day activities which can be automated.
-Those are starting with developemnt, I would advice not to use this utility, but to build their own code.
-For he rest, here's a simple soultion that will save you and your company lots of time.
-This utility will develop the subfile screens, maintainance screens and all the logic behind the program within few minutes.
+Those are starting with development, I would advise not to use this utility, but to build their own code.
+For the rest, here's a simple solution that will save you and your company lots of time.
+This utility will develop the subfile screens, maintenance screens and all the logic behind the program within few minutes.

 ## Getting Started